simonjvardy/Aviation-Consultancy/README.md

   - **Welcome** section with a welcome message
   - ...
   - ...
-  - **Contact us** section displaying google maps with the coffee shop location
+  - **Contact us** section displaying google maps with the business location
-- In the **Footer** You should see self-explanatory icons allowing the user to connect them with the shop's social media channels.
+- In the **Footer** You should see self-explanatory icons allowing the user to connect them with the business' social media channels.

+---

 ## Design Choices ##

 ### Topology ###